NobPolish/bolt.diy/docs/assistant-collaboration.md

 - Prefer text over screenshots; if you must share an image, add a 1–2 line description.

 **Need the 60-second version?**
-1. Say the goal in one sentence and mention you’re on mobile if true.
+1. Say the goal in one short sentence and mention you’re on mobile if true.
 2. Paste the exact command, file path, and error text (copy/paste beats screenshots).
-3. Ask for one action plus the command to rerun; request the command be repeated near the fix so you don’t scroll.
+3. Ask for one action plus the command to rerun; request the command be repeated next to the fix so you don’t scroll.

 ## 1) Say the goal first
 - In one sentence, state what you want to build, fix, or learn.